top of page

 The Original Broadway Cast

-If you wish, you may fill out this audition form and bring it with you to the audition.
+If you wish, you may fill out an audition form early and bring it with you to the audition.
 Hard copies will also be available at the audition.

 Audition Info: